Teaching

 The financial industry is a major employer of computer science graduates, and this industry is undergoing tremendous changes vis-à-vis automation and AI-driven processes.
 In this course, we will study the basic tools and terminology of finance, and focus on computational and mathematical modeling techniques used in financial data analysis.
 In particular, we will study derivatives, pricing models, and financial time series.

-Intermediate-level programming concepts and paradigms, including functional programming, object-orientation, basics of type systems, memory management, program and data abstractions, parameter passing, modularity, and parallel programming.
+Intermediate-level programming concepts and paradigms, including functional programming, object-orientation, basics of type systems, memory management, program and data abstractions, parameter passing, modularity, and concurrency.
 Programming assignments utilize a variety of high-level languages such as OCaml, Java, and Python.

 Development of the basic concepts and techniques learned in introductory computer science courses into practical programming skills that include a systematic approach to program design, coding, testing, and debugging.
 Application of these skills to the construction of robust programs of several thousand lines of source code.
 Use of programming environments and tools to aid in the software development process.
 The course instills an appreciation of modularity and the use of appropriate design patterns in the context of large-scale object-oriented programming.